FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

                       \
                        \--> AS(65539)
 ~~~~~~
-{: #fig-rs-ex title="An FC-BGP UPDATE propagation example."}
+{: #fig-atta-ex title="An FC-BGP UPDATE propagation example."}

 It is important to note that this example only introduces important steps here and see {{Validation}} for details.
 What's more,  here ASs are global AS and not RS or AS Confederation.
 No ASPP is taken into consideration.

-For the sake of discussion, we assume that AS 65537 receives an FC-BGP UPDATE message for prefix 192.0.2.0/24 from AS 65536 and will send the route to AS 65538 and AS 65539.
+For the sake of discussion, we assume that AS 65537 receives an FC-BGP UPDATE message for prefix 192.0.2.0/24 from AS 65536 and will send the route to AS 65538 and AS 65539 as {{fig-atta-ex}} shows.
 An FC-BGP speaker SHOULD propagate an FC-BGP UPDATE message to downstream ASs only after completing the validation and best route path selection.

 When the FC-BGP speaker in AS 65536 plans to propagate routes to its downstream AS 65537, it fills the FC path attribute first.
 The PASN is 0/NULL, the CASN is 65536, and the NASN is 65537.
 Then it calculates the signature, fills the FC, and forms the FC path attribute and FC-BGP UPDATE message.
 Then, it sends the UPDATE message out.